h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ## Objective

-For this tutorial, we will explore the Titanic dataset from the perspective of a passenger life insurance company while using and learning about [H2O.ai's](https://www.h2o.ai/) enterprise product, [Driverless AI](https://www.h2o.ai/products/h2o-driverless-ai/).
+For this self-paced course, we will explore the Titanic dataset from the perspective of a passenger life insurance company while using and learning about [H2O.ai's](https://www.h2o.ai/) enterprise product, [Driverless AI](https://www.h2o.ai/products/h2o-driverless-ai/).
 We will explore possible risk factors derived from this dataset that could have been considered when selling passenger insurances.
 More specifically, we will create a predictive model to determine what factors contributed to a passenger surviving.

-In part, this tutorial will also be an overview of Driverless AI.
+In part, this self-paced course will also be an overview of Driverless AI.
 You will learn how to load data, explore data details, generate Auto visualizations, launch an experiment, explore feature engineering, view experiment results.
 As well, we will go through a quick tour of the Machine Learning Interpretability report that you can generate right after an experiment is complete.

-**Note**: This tutorial has been built on Aquarium, which is H2O.ai's cloud environment providing software access for workshops, conferences, and training.
+**Note**: This self-paced course has been built on Aquarium, which is H2O.ai's cloud environment providing software access for workshops, conferences, and training.
 The labs in Aquarium have datasets, experiments, projects, and other content preloaded.
 If you use your version of Driverless AI, you will not see the preloaded content.

 ## Prerequisites

 - Basic knowledge of Machine Learning and Statistics
 - A **Two-Hour Test Drive session**: Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
   - Need a **Two-Hour Test Drive** session?
-Follow the instructions [on this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.
-After the Driverless AI Test Drive session starts, continue reading the remaining prerequisites of this tutorial, then start **Task 1: Product Tour**.
+Follow the instructions [on this quick self-paced course](https://training.h2o.ai/products/self-paced-course-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.
+After the Driverless AI Test Drive session starts, continue reading the remaining prerequisites of this self-paced course, then start **Task 1: Product Tour**.
   - Already have a **Two-Hour Test Drive** session?
 Proceed to **Task 1: Product Tour**.

 **Note:  Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the [contact us form](https://www.h2o.ai/company/contact/).**